Unturned

 ANIMALS / CREATURES

-Chimeras: Arguably more terrifying than the spiders, these gray creatures are often hard to spot among the terrain.
+Kikimora: Arguably more terrifying than the spiders, these gray creatures are often hard to spot among the terrain.
 They will charge at you much faster than the spiders and deal more damage, having higher health as well (~8 pistol shots).
 They seem to be slightly unfinished as they dont have any ragdoll upon death.
 Beware using melee or approaching the area where they died as a glitch occurs where it will start to deal rapid damage in that area, even after it is dead.
 They drop nothing but good xp (~40 xp).
-I believe they're based off of the Chimeras from S.T.A.L.K.E.R.

-Icky Bugs: These weird, green carapaced bugs are also difficult to spot in the terrain.
+Shirimps: These weird, green carapaced bugs are also difficult to spot in the terrain.
 Much like the chimera, they're unfinished and have no drops or ragdoll model.
 The same glitch occurs as the chimera as well, where if you approach the area where it died you will take rapid damage even after it is killed.
 They thankfully move much slower than the chimera but are much tankier, taking around 10 pistol shots.
+They will give a large amount of xp on death.

 Demon Spider / Spider Queen: If you thought the Yeti or Davy Jones had a lot of health, you probably don't want to try fighting this terrifying, beastly spider.
 I've only been able to find this horror in the secret chamber under the Ancient Wall.
 It took around 80 shots from the CB-98 (which does around 900 animal damage) and two full Hell's Fury drums (cheater) to finally kill it, which got me ~2000 XP as well as a bunch of spider eyes.
 This one may be a new addition as I don't recall being scared out of my skin by it when I first explored the chamber.